What is this for?

 What is the Property Flood Resilience Support Scheme?

-The grant is to fund property flood resilience measures which make the property less likely to flood in the future, or reduce the impact if flooding does occur.
+The grant is to help fund property flood resilience measures which make the property less likely to flood in the future, or reduce the impact if flooding does occur.
 The cost of flood resilience works are additional to the costs of standard property reinstatement or repair works, which are normally covered by insurance.

 Resilient repairs are more effectively done alongside the standard repairs that insurance companies fund, rather than being fitted afterwards.